Categories

 To register for a Continuous Certification Assessment, diplomates must be meeting all other program requirements, which include:

 As long as a diplomate is meeting these requirements, they may register to take a Continuous Certification Assessment.
-Assessment registration is a completely online process — no hardcopy paper submissions are required.

 Diplomates are encouraged to check that all registration items have in fact been completed.
-Registration is complete once all fees are paid, the digital signature is signed and all necessary requirements are marked with a green check.
-In most cases, registration is approved automatically within 24 hours.
-If the automated system finds any issues with an application, manual review by ABS staff will be required.
+Registration is complete once all fees are paid, the attestation is signed, and all necessary requirements are marked in green.
+In most cases, registration is approved automatically.
+If there are any issues with submitted items, manual review by ABS staff will be required.
 If a diplomate’s application is under review, it is recommended that they continue to check back over the next couple of weeks.

 Diplomates who score at least 40% on their first assessment attempt will receive a second attempt.